 She bit her bottom lip until blood pooled around her teeth .
 When he noticed her grimace, he touched her hand from across the table.

-“I’m sorry, but this is how I feel. ” He patted her hand awkwardly.
+“I’m sorry, but this is how I feel. ” He patted her hand only once.

 Through malevolent eyes, she made her decision, too.
 A brutal minute passed.

-At that, Trever relaxed, for the first time since they had begun the conversation.
-He leaned back in his chair, and spoke easily.
+Trever relaxed for the first time since they had begun the conversation.
+He leaned back in his chair and said.

 “I don’t understand, Mill.
 You’re not going to scream about what a child I am?
 Accuse me of screwing my neighbor, again?
 Who are you tonight?”